Frank Nash: Early life

 Frank "Jelly" Nash was born on February 6, 1887, in Birdseye, Indiana.
 His father, John "Pappy" Nash, started hotels in several southern towns, including Paragould and Jonesboro (Craighead County) Arkansas, and Hobart, Oklahoma.
 Nash's mother, Alta, was the second of John's three wives.
 Nash had two sisters and two stepbrothers.
 Living in Paragould from 1893 to 1896, he then moved with his father to Jonesboro and, afterward, to Hobart, which he later treated as his hometown.

 Criminal life

 Early robberies

 Nash worked in his father's hotels and also served in the U.S. Army from 1904 to 1907.
 He later served three prison sentences for various crimes, including robbery and murder.
 Nash is thought to have participated in roughly 200 bank robberies and was often considered the "mastermind" of several groups of criminals.
 He planned various escapes from prison, both from within the prison and while free.
 In spite of his criminal record, Nash was widely considered friendly, likeable, and charming.
 His nickname, "Jelly" (shortened from "Jellybean"), began during his childhood, due to his poise and his well-groomed appearance (although some associate the nickname with the explosives used to open bank safes).

-Nash was first convicted in 1913.
-He and a friend, Nollie "Humpy" Wortman, stole nearly $1,000 from a store in Sapulpa, Oklahoma.
-While escaping, Nash suggested they hide the evidence.
-As Wortman went to bury the money, Nash shot him in the back.
-He was arrested hours later and sentenced to life in the Oklahoma State Penitentiary.
-On March 28, 1918, Nash's sentence was reduced to ten years after he convinced the warden he wanted to join the army and fight in World War I. Nash signed his military registration card on June 12, 1918, and was released on August 16, 1918.
-Nash saw action in Belleau Wood, France, before the end of the war.
-(The fighting in Belleau Wood ended in June, 1918, and the war ended November 11 of that year).